-There were two substantiated PREA investigations in 2017.
+There were two substantiated PREA investigations in 2018.
 The facility action plan in response to these two substantiated PREA investigations continues to focus on breaking the code of silence.
-Continuous training for staff and resident on PREA education has made reporting easier and without fear of retaliation as both staff and residents are coming forward with sexual abuse and harassment issues.
+These incidents were isolated and both of the perpetrators were disciplined, one was removed from the facility the other was provided a sanction commensurate with the offense.
+Continuous training for staff and resident on PREA education has made reporting easier and without fear of retaliation.